ivanm11/dataflytest/doc/www/markdown/frontend_guide.md

 For `/frontend` app "Save and Publish" button doesn't really work - because MongoDB backend is required.
 However, you can easily check how editor is working.

-Define editable text in templates:
+Define editable text in templates (<div> and data-clip attribute are required):

 ```HTML
   <div class="desc" data-clip="uniqueid">